 "Every day" and "everyday" are easily confused because they deal with the same concepts.
 But there are some key differences between the two.

-Every day you wake up, hop in the shower, get dressed, drive to work, and eat the same everyday breakfast of a bagel with cream cheese.
-This sentence exhibits the proper usage of both every day and everyday.
+Every day, you wake up, hop in the shower, get dressed, and drive to work.
+Today, tired of your same everyday breakfast of oatmeal and a banana, you order a bacon, egg, and cheese instead.
+These sentences exhibit the proper usage of both “every day” and “everyday.”

-Everyday is an adjective used to describe something which is standard, commonplace, or habitual.
-You may say that a peanut butter and jelly sandwich is an everyday meal, but that doesn’t necessarily make it literally something that you eat every day.
-Generally speaking, everyday is going to precede a noun in a sentence.
+“Everyday,” as one word, is an adjective.
+“Everyday” describes something which is standard, commonplace, or habitual.
+You may say that a peanut butter and jelly sandwich is an everyday meal—but that doesn’t necessarily make it literally something that you eat every day.
+Generally speaking, “everyday” is going to precede a noun in a sentence.
 For example, “His everyday headband was reliable, always keeping the sweat off his brow.”